itsjeffro/reference-sheet/PHP/terminology.md

 ## Abstraction

 Data Abstraction is the most important features of any OOP programming language.

+Flexibility comes from good abstractions, and not from inheritance.

 ## Encapsulation